Skip to main content

 Protocols are incompatible when they communicate in fundamentally different ways.
 For example MQTT pushes messages, REST requests current information, SQL queries sets of data, OPC UA and Modbus poll devices for telemetry.

-FairCom Edgecan translate across incompatible protocols because of the way it uses its high-speed, embedded database to bridge to push, pull, and query protocols.
+FairCom Edgecan translate across incompatible protocols because of the way it uses its high-speed, embedded database to bridge to the push protocol, pull protocol, and query protocol.

 PTC